CMU-CREATE-Lab/esdr/README.md

     2. Follow the BodyTrack Datastore's build and install instructions.

 3. Install MySQL if necessary.
-ESDR was tested with and assumes MySQL 5.6 (there are known issues with 5.5).
+ESDR was tested with and assumes MySQL 5.6/5.7/8.0 (there are known issues with 5.5).

 4. Do the following to create the development MySQL database and user:

+    The syntax differs depending upon the version of MySQL you are using.

+    If you are using MySQL 5.7:

         CREATE DATABASE IF NOT EXISTS esdr_dev;
         GRANT ALL PRIVILEGES ON esdr_dev.* To 'esdr_dev'@'localhost' IDENTIFIED BY 'password';
         GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_dev.* TO 'esdr_dev'@'localhost';

+    If you are using MySQL 8+:

+        CREATE DATABASE IF NOT EXISTS esdr_dev;
+        CREATE USER 'esdr_dev'@'localhost' IDENTIFIED BY 'password';
+        GRANT ALL PRIVILEGES ON esdr_dev.* TO 'esdr_dev'@'localhost';
+        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_dev.* TO 'esdr_dev'@'localhost';

     If you choose to change the password, make sure it matches the password in `config-dev.json`.

 5. If you want to be able to run the tests, do the following to create the test database and user:

+    The syntax differs depending upon the version of MySQL you are using.

+    If you are using MySQL 5.7:

         CREATE DATABASE IF NOT EXISTS esdr_test;
         GRANT ALL PRIVILEGES ON esdr_test.* To 'esdr_test'@'localhost' IDENTIFIED BY 'password';
+        GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_test.* TO 'esdr_test'@'localhost';

+    If you are using MySQL 8+:

+        CREATE DATABASE IF NOT EXISTS esdr_test;
+        CREATE USER 'esdr_test'@'localhost' IDENTIFIED BY 'password';
+        GRANT ALL PRIVILEGES ON esdr_test.* TO 'esdr_test'@'localhost';
         GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_test.* TO 'esdr_test'@'localhost';

     If you choose to change the password, make sure it matches the password in `config-test.json`.